Titanium Electrolytic Cell Module

 Brine or Seawater Enters the Cell

-Prepared brine or filtered seawater flows through the cell body, passing between anode and cathode surfaces.
+Prepared brine or filtered seawater flows through the electrolytic cell and passes between the anode and cathode surfaces.

-Engineering Note: Salinity, hardness, temperature, and impurities influence cell voltage and lifespan.
+Engineering Note: Salinity, hardness, temperature and impurities influence cell voltage, scaling tendency and service life.

 2